 The latest round is set to impact locations in New York and Virginia.

 The company has also continued to struggle to stay afloat after being under pressure from mounting debt-repayment deadlines.
 On Oct.
-15, it must make a $134 million debt payment, which may have prompted its latest set of closings.
+15, it had to make a $134 million debt payment, which likely prompted some of the closings.

 In addition to cutting brick-and-mortar locations, it has been selling off its assets to make money.
 In 2017, it sold its iconic Craftsman brand for $900 million to Stanley Black & Decker.

 Despite the battles, Sears CEO Eddie Lampert and his hedge fund, ESL Investments, recently submitted a proposal to sell off more assets in a last-ditch effort to avoid bankruptcy.

 In the proposal, Lampert said he wanted creditors to restructure about $1.1 billion of debt coming due in the next two years and asked Sears' board to sell $1.5 billion worth of real estate and divest $1.75 billion of assets.